Law25/boilerplate/README.md

  29. 2004-Facebook goes online and the era of social networking begins.
 Mozilla unveils the Mozilla Firefox browser

  30. 2005-YouTube.com launches.
-The social news site reddit is also founded
+The social news site Reddit is also founded

  31. 2006-AOL changes its business model, offering most services for free and relying on advertising to generate revenue.
 The Internet Governance Forum meets for the first time